pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 For nightly builds:

-  - Jenkins will clone master at a specific time each evening.
+  - Jenkins will clone master at a specific time each evening if there have been any code changes.

 For manual branch builds: